yourahul/python-cli-apps/README.md

 Each project helps in learning 📚 **functions, conditionals, loops, and error handling** in Python.

 ## 📌 Projects Included
 1️⃣ To-Do List CLI 📝
-2️⃣ Unit Converter
+2️⃣ Unit Converter 🌍
-3️⃣ Guess The Number Game
+3️⃣ Guess The Number 🎲
-4️⃣ BMI Calculator
+4️⃣ BMI Calculator ⚖️
 5️⃣ Currency Converter 💱

 ## ⚙️ How to Run